dellaquilamaster/UNISim-tool/README.md

 ### Run the code
 To run the UNISim-tool program use the following command from the main program directory:
 ````
-$ ./exec_UNISim.exe -events <N> -o <output>
+$ ./exec_UNISim.exe [OPTIONS]
 ````
-N will be the number of required events, output is the output (ROOT) file name (optional).
-If output is not specified, the file name will be: "UNIS_Nevents.root".
+[OPTIONS]
+* -events: this can specify the number of events.
+This option is mandatory;
+* -o: this can specify the name of the output file;
+* -physics: specify the physics model;
+* -reaction: specify the pathname to the reaction file.
 ### Run the code in parallel on Malnar
 The code can be run in parallel by using the Malanar computing cluster of the RBI.
 When the code runs in parallel mode, the number of events to generate are divided into subgroups, and a series of individual independent processes is launched in batch mode.
 In this case, it is important that the user sets RANDOM_SEED to 0 (see Sect "Configure the program"), in order to obtain a different sequence of random numbers for each individual process.